 Even within LGBTQIA+ spaces, the gender binary perseveres.
 Most all discussions, education, resources, and narratives focus around gay men, lesbian women, bisexual men and women, trans women, trans men, and so on and so forth.

 As a genderqueer person I’ve long struggled with seeing myself as a sexual being at all because I have always been taught that sex happens between binary genders.
 From sex education to mainstream porn, even in sex art and erotica, it’s all predominantly cis men and women.
 Sure, some sites do delve into the trans demographic, however, in most cases they are generally laced in ignorance and transphobic slurs are widely utilized as degrading marketing gimmicks.
 And even when there are self-identified trans performers they are always presented through heavily binarist lenses.

 So, dysphoria has long reigned supreme in the bedroom for me as I struggle to feel comfortable and sexy in my own skin.
 But all is not lost!
-Here are a few tips from this non-binary queer to any of you enbys out there struggling with feeling sexy in the big shitty sea of cisnormative and binarist sexuality:
+Here are a few tips from this non-binary queer to any of you enbys out there struggling with feeling sexy in the big shitty sea of cisnormative sexuality:

 Keep It On!

 Does wearing your binder make you feel more confident in yourself and happier with you body during sexy times?
 Then leave it on!

 Does wearing a comfy dress and a cute bra make you feel sexier and more comfortable?
 Then don’t take them off!